mavaddat/postman-docs/src/pages/docs/insights/insights-troubleshoot.md

 This issue can occur if you:

-* Don’t have the right service or project ID.
+* Don’t have the right project ID.
 To locate the project ID, select your Insights Project and then select the **Diagnostics** tab.
 The project ID is the alphanumeric string that begins with `svc_`.

   ![Get the project ID](https://assets.postman.com/postman-docs/v11/insights-projectID-v11.jpg)